1. Skip to content

 August 1, 2024

 The US, Russia, and others have agreed to a prisoner swap.
-The exchange is said to involve WSJ reporter Evan Gershkovich, ex-US Marine Paul Whelan, and Russian-UK Kremlin critic Vladimir Kara-Murza.
+The exchange involved WSJ reporter Evan Gershkovich, ex-US Marine Paul Whelan, Russian-UK Kremlin critic Vladimir Kara-Murza and a Russian murderer in Germany.

 Wall Street Journal reporter Evan Gershkovich and corporate security executive Paul Whelan